vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Vāmā is one of the three main goddesses surrounding

 Tripurasundarī: Vāmā, Jyeṣṭ hā, and Raudrī.
 They are called “cities” probably because they are near Tripurasundarī, the “Beautiful \[Mistress\] of the Three Cities.”
-The Dī, however, says that it is because they are presided over by Kāmeṣvarī, whose nature is that of the three basic energies, *icchā* , *jñāna* , and *kriyā* .
+The Dī , however, says that it is because they are presided over by Kāmeṣvarī, whose nature is that of the three basic energies, *icchā* , *jñāna* , and *kriyā* .

 Then comes the worship in the ninth, central, *cakra* :